EasyPark. 23andMe. Idaho National Laboratory. T-Mobile. What do these seemingly random organizations all have in common?

 Although data breaches are common—with more than 3,200 cases in the US exposing 353 million users in 2023—many can be avoided with simple security measures such as two-factor authentication (2FA).
 These added security measures ensure the login request comes from the same user who created the account.

-Multiple verification options are available, including email, voice, and other biometrics.
+Multiple verification options, including email, voice, and other biometrics, are available.
 For most businesses, SMS verification with a one-time passcode is the easiest and most convenient way to authenticate a login request.

 Here’s why: SMS (text subscription) is the ideal channel for user verification communication.